cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 To determine when a deletion request is complete, the purger will iterate through all the applicable blocks that might have data to be deleted.
 If there are any blocks that don’t have the tombstone ID in the meta.json of the block indicating the deletion has been complete, then the purger will add the series deletion markers to those blocks (if it doesn’t already exist).
 If after iterating through all blocks, it doesn’t find any such blocks, then that means the compactor has finished executing.

-Once all the applicable blocks have been rewritten without the deleted data, the deletion request moves to `DeleteRequest = StatusProcessed` and the tombstone is deleted.
+Once all the applicable blocks have been rewritten without the deleted data, the deletion request state moves to `Syncing`.
+Once the syncing time period is over, the state will advance to `Processed` state and the tombstone will no longer be used.